Piotr Kasprzyk, PT

 Kurt Blakeley graduated with Associates degree as a PTA from Macomb Community College in 1998.
 He has experience in a variety of clinical/school/hospital settings working with pediatric, geriatric, and orthopedic patients, with the majority of my time being spent treating patients in an outpatient orthopedic environment.
 Kurt returned to school in 2013 and finished my Bachelors degree as a PTA, graduating in Aug, 2014 in preparation to apply to the Doctorate of Physical Therapy program in Findlay, Ohio.

 Michael Syska, PT

 Michael is an alumnus of Wayne State University, where he received his Master’s in Physical Therapy in 2002.
-For the past 12 years, he has worked in an outpatient clinic in the Macomb County area where he has treated patients with diagnoses varying from back and neck pain to CVA and Parkinson’s to post-surgical total knee and hip replacement.
-Michael incorporates a variety of techniques such as stretching, myofascial realease, muscle energy techniques, taping, exercise, and core stabilization into his individualized, patient-centered treatment sessions.
+He has spent his entire career working in Macomb County treating patients with diagnoses varying from back and neck pain to CVA and Parkinson’s to post-surgical total knee and hip replacement.
+Michael incorporates a variety of techniques such as stretching, myofascial release, muscle energy techniques, taping, exercise, and core stabilization into his individualized, patient-centered treatment sessions.